 - DOM may opt to include or delete drug classes from PDL review in the future.

 New drugs introduced into the marketplace in therapeutic classes that have been reviewed will be considered non-preferred until no later than the annual review of the particular therapeutic class.

 - Not reviewed (NR) notation on the PDL document indicates a new drug that has not yet been reviewed by the P&T Committee.

 Other items to note on the PDL document:

 - Drugs highlighted in yellow, on the PDL document, denote a change in PDL status.

 - Preferred brands do not count toward the monthly brand service limit of 2/month.
 However, preferred brands count toward the drug service limit of 6/month.

 - Unless otherwise specified, the listing of a particular brand or generic name includes all dosage forms of that drug.

 Preferred Drug List Archive

-For more information about past PDLs and preferred/non-preferred drug lists, visit the Preferred Drug List Archive.
+For more information about past PDLs and provider notices, visit the Preferred Drug List Archive.